nil123532/OOP-Changes/Workshop11/source/ReadMe.md

   Uses `test_corrupt1.txt` for testing exception handling with corrupted data.

 - **test-1-3.cpp**
-  Uses `test_corrupt2.txt` for testing exception handling with a different type of data corruption.
+  Uses `test_corrupt2.txt` for testing exception handling with a out of bounds data.